Can You Do A Low Carb Diet While Pregnant?

-Lisa Pantoja, the winner of our Fit By The Holiday Challenge is now 12 weeks pregnant!
+Lisa Pantoja, the winner of is now 12 weeks pregnant!
 The Pantoja’s already have two adorable children, Leyla who is six and Anthony five.
-The news of her pregnancy brought so much joy, including those of us in the Fittoserve Community.
+The news of her pregnancy brought so much joy, including those of us in the Fittoserve Group Community.

 When a woman is expecting she also needs to have adequate amounts of fat in her diet.
 This ensures that the baby’s organs and brain are developing properly.
 On a low carb plan you are encouraged to eat meats, dairy, lots of non-starchy vegetables and healthy fats such as olive, and coconut oil.